anoop142/cowin-cli/README.md

         cowin-cli -state kerala -district alappuzha

 Not all states are implemented yet.
-You can contribute district id of osther states, take states/kerala.go as template.
+You can contribute district id of other states, take states/kerala.go as template.